 As expected, the parts that don't deal with humor/deal with humor all but sparingly are the best.
 Part 4's Space is half mystery thriller, half Biblical tale that showcases a smart and original use of paneling.
 For example, Tezuka draws 4 different panels for each of the crew members to represent their isolation from one another in the voids of space.
 Part 5's Karma is the most mature and best written part, showing the tragedy of Gao and revealing the true nature of Akanemaru in a tale that effectively shows tragedy, corruption and the beauty of life.
 Final Part Sun is a guidebook to shounen (corniness and all), telling the tale of a man whose head becomes that of a wolf and goes on a journey through war to defend his village from the threat of losing their native deities.
 Its additional subplot, that of the wolf man's dreams that connect with the future, only enhance the story, showing how history repeats itself with the continuous rise and fall of those who hold power.
 He even starts to focus his humor by the use of a comic relief character instead of sporadic humor at random times!

 Sadly, not every part is as good as above.
 Part 3's Yamato front loads humor with an awkward story.
 Tezuka's not scared of writing tragic endings, and I definitely like seeing them when appropriate, but Yamato's bad ending is forced, clashing the way the rest of the tale is written by suddenly giving our protagonists a martyr complex.
-Nostalgia aims to be a controversial survival tale at first, tackling subjects such as incest and cannibalism, but ultimately devolves into plot convenient space adventures and morals/symbolism that could only challenge a 5 year old.
+Nostalgia aims to be a controversial survival tale at first, tackling subjects such as incest and cannibalism, but ultimately devolves into plot convenient space adventures and morals/symbolism that are far weaker than what's to be expected from someone who wrote Karma in the same tale.
 Civil War Part 1 is a bad copy of earlier parts such as Dawn with one-dimensional characters and the bottom of the barrel for Tezuka's humor (Part 2, however, fixes all these mistakes and more - it feels almost like an apology letter).

 The artwork for the characters will be yay or nay depending on who's reading it.
 The characters look more like Disney or Fleischer cartoons from the West early on.
 Though they start to gain Tezuka's own style later, they never look amazingly detailed and remain "cartoony".
 What will be the draw for readers will be Tezuka's experimentation with the concept of manga.
 This is done more early on in the epic, but I am still impressed with his paneling techniques.
 Panels can be separated to represent isolation, have slash marks through them during sword fights, have their borders destroyed, etc. Art style experimentation is also used frequently (again, mostly early on), where characters are drawn with intense shading or drawn like their bodies are made of sunbeams.
 Besides obvious symbolism of darkness and discovery, its fun to look at and makes me wonder how else Tezuka can "break the rules".
 Of course, he's conventionally great as well.
 Just looking at his one-panel pages of characters walking through nature looks absolutely stunning, almost like a photo.